gvwilson/sdxpy/src/binary-storage/index.md

 but if the underlying file is a PNG image, text-oriented methods like `string.upper` won't do anything meaningful.

+[% fixme "rewrite this to explain bytes instead of strings" %]

 Where there's a `read` there's a `write`.
 `stream.write(str)` writes the bytes in the string `str` to a file that has been opened for writing.